Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

     }

-Since you will have an "InputDevice" for each user then you need at least a unique identifier for each user right?
-So each of this unique identifiers should mapped to an "InputDevice".
+Since you will have an ``InputDevice`` for each user then you need at least a unique identifier for each user right?
+So each of this unique identifiers should mapped to an ``InputDevice``.
 Therefore, create a static hashmap for it as follows.
 ::
     private static final HashMap<String, MySocialMediaInput> inputDevices = new HashMap<>();